 Some of the skills needed for this job can’t be simply learned in a day.
 You have to start building those skills from an early stage.
 One way to do this is to enroll in the right programs or degrees.
 To start off, you’ll need a college degree or bachelor’s in computer science or something related to information technology.

-An IT-related degree will help you get acquainted with all those programming languages, operating systems, important theories, etc. This will help form a strong foundation for IT-related skills.
+An IT-related degree will help you get acquainted with all those programming languages, operating systems security, important theories, etc. This will help form a strong foundation for IT-related skills.
 Later on, you can also pursue a master’s degree or Ph.D. in a specific field within computer science or information technology.

 The projects and coursework of these educational degrees will help you learn important concepts and make you more familiar with the world of cybersecurity.